-- a) San Antonio is located just below an escarpment that cuts across the state and joins a semiarid region to the southwest and a fertile plain to the east.
-The area was a meeting and gathering place as well as home to different groups of Native Americans. - b) Native American groups of the area: - remains have been found that date Native Americans in this area to 8,000-10,000 years ago - nomadic and followed seasonal food sources, were hunters and gatherers of food, not farmers - subsisted on wild game, nuts, berries and other fruits as food sources - traveled in small bands or groups - built jacales as dwellings - made basketry - had the San Antonio River, creeks and springs as abundant water sources - met with other Native Americans at San Pedro Springs to trade and for Mitotes/gathering/ceremonies - the region was called the sacred word Yanaguana - area Native American groups were attacked often by the Apache - were known to seek protection within the mission from outside attacks-as did other people in the area - became part of the expanding Spanish Empire when the Indian missions and later towns/pueblos were established - the towns/pueblos had an appointed Native American government that included Governor, Mayor, Constable, etc., as conferred by the Auto de Posesión - were mission-dwellers who farmed and ranched on the frontier to survive and thereby expand the Spanish Empire, - were converted to Christianity---the primary goal of the Spanish missionaries - were willing to live in the mission, be Christianized and take Spanish names while still maintaining a connection to Native culture - mastered the skills and trades that the missionaries introduced while incorporating native symbols and colors in the designs - Goal 2.
-Tell the story of the Spanish influence and settlement, including the three types of towns: Missionary and Indian Towns/Pueblos, the Soldier/Settler Town, and the Civilian Town - a) The introduction of the horse by the Spanish led to the culture of the vaquero and the cowboy.
+- a.
+San Antonio is located just below an escarpment that cuts across the state and joins a semi-arid region to the southwest and a fertile plain to the east.
+The area was a meeting and gathering place as well as home to different groups of Native Americans. - b.
+Native American groups of the area: - remains have been found that date Native Americans in this area to 8,000-10,000 years ago - nomadic and followed seasonal food sources, were hunters and gatherers of food, not farmers

+- subsisted on wild game, nuts, berries and other fruits as food sources - traveled in small bands or groups - built jacales as dwellings - made basketry - had the San Antonio River, creeks and springs as abundant water sources - met with other Native Americans at San Pedro Springs to trade and for Mitotes/gathering/ceremonies - the region was called the sacred word Yanaguana - area Native American groups were attacked often by the Apache - were known to seek protection within the mission from outside attacks-as did other people in the area - became part of the expanding Spanish Empire when the Indian missions and later towns/pueblos were established - the towns/pueblos had an appointed Native American government that included Governor, Mayor, Constable, etc., as conferred by the Auto de Posesión - were mission-dwellers who farmed and ranched on the frontier to survive and thereby expand the Spanish Empire, - were converted to Christianity---the primary goal of the Spanish missionaries - were willing to live in the mission, be Christianized and take Spanish names while still maintaining a connection to Native culture - mastered the skills and trades that the missionaries introduced while incorporating native symbols and colors in the designs a.
+The introduction of the horse by the Spanish led to the culture of the vaquero and the cowboy.
 The area of San Antonio was settled to protect New Spain against French encroachment from Louisiana.
 Spanish Texas would always serve as a defensive frontier on the edge of the Empire.
 Once the Crown sponsored-establishments were founded, settlers began to pursue their own goals and objectives rather than those of the Empire.